Minres/RDL-Editor/README.md

 ## How to use the standalone generator

 You need to have Java 11 or newer available.
+The jar file can be downloaded at he [release page](https://github.com/Minres/RDL-Editor/releases).
 To run the standalone generator simply call:

 ```
 java -jar target/com.minres.rdl.standalone-1.4.0.jar -h